dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 ## Data Compression

-Depending on the transport mechanism intended to be used, data compression of the URI resulting from the encoding MAY be used to reduce the size of the message to be sent over the transport.
-This is particularly important for QR codes used as transport mechanism as they have limited bandwidth and larger QR codes are harder to scan.
+Depending on the transport mechanism intended to be used, data compression of the URI resulting from the ICRC-22 encoding MAY be used to reduce the size of the message to be sent over the transport.
+This is particularly important and recommended for QR codes used as transport mechanism as they have limited bandwidth and larger QR codes are harder to scan.

-Compression of URIs for transfer in QR codes, if used, MUST be performed using the gzip algorithm.
+When compression of URIs for transfer in QR codes is used, it MUST be performed using the gzip algorithm.
 This algorithm is reasonably simple and native implementations are available in many languages and have a small code size, thus it is easy to implement this feature in both tools and canister smart contracts without too much bloat.
 Future standards may add additional compression algorithms with better compression ratios such as zstd or Brotli, with the drawbacks of much larger code size and not as widespread open source implementations being available.

 ## Examples